ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

-    BARRSA_3.BARRSA_3 = "Comfortable how OFH use health info", BARRSA_4.BARRSA_4 = "Comfortable OFH access to medical records", BARRSB_1.BARRSB_1 = "Comfortable academics access to health records") [1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nComfortable share health info with OFH\nComfortable how OFH use health info\nComfortable OFH access to medical records\nComfortable academics access to health records"
+    BARRSA_3.BARRSA_3 = "Comfortable how OFH use health info", BARRSA_4.BARRSA_4 = "Comfortable OFH access to medical records", BARRSB_1.BARRSB_1 = "Comfortable academics access to health records")
 <img src="PublicAttitudeTracker_followOnAnalyses_files/figure-html/multivariable with covariates predictor groups binomial-3.png" width="100%" />

 ```r